 How to use a VPN to change your location

 Using a VPN to change location is really simple, but it could be a daunting prospect for someone who hasn’t done it before.

 First, you need to sign up to and download a VPN.
-We strongly recommend ExpressVPN thanks to its great selection of servers and incredible reliability.
-Once you’ve signed up and have downloaded the application (follow the steps on your provider’s website), you’ll want to open it like any other program you might use.
+We recommend ExpressVPN thanks to its great selection of servers and incredible reliability.
+Once you’ve signed up and have downloaded the application (follow the steps on your chosen provider’s website), you’ll want to open it like any other program you might use.

 Click that, connect, and for all intents and purposes you’re located wherever that server is.

-Why would you want to change location?
+Why would you want to change location with VPN?